Absolute Existence

 The faculty of perception remains identical with itself, while the universe appears as change.

-On the Absolute – The Relationship between Existence, Essence, and Phenomenon
+The Relationship between Existence, Essence, and Phenomenon

 Every human carries an inherent ability to experience the world, to recognize their own existence, and to reflect upon being.
 This text is an attempt to map the relationship between three concepts – Existence, Essence, and the Phenomenon – and how these three cornerstones of philosophical thought influence our understanding of the world, our consciousness, and our experiences.